netodeolino/reservation/README.md

 ## Reservation logic
 To ensure data consistency I placed the logic inside a transaction.
 Furthermore, to avoid possible concurrency issues I used the optimistic locking strategy.

+## Database
+The database is automatically created using the `/infrastructure/reservation-db-schema.sql` when you run the application by using the script `build-and-run.sh`.
+See the `docker-compose.yml` file for more details.
+If you want to run the database by your own use the .sql file to create the tables, foreign keys, unique constraints, and indexes.

+> The application will validate the database model before start!

 ## Endpoints (with examples)
 Create a reservation